olawaleoyg/mosh_docker/README.md

 - Groups John
 - To see if its added

-FILE PERMISSION
+# FILE PERMISSION
 ____________________________

-drwxr - if letter start with d - directory
-If start with - its a file
+drwxr - if letter start with d it mean it is a *directory* If it starts with this symbol (-) it mean it is a *file*

  -rw-r—r  —
 ![Screenshot 2023-07-04 at 13 55 49](https://github.com/olawaleoyg/mosh_docker/assets/130187654/aefefb6e-70e1-4774-a734-33b29b92b43f)